Contents

 Before you select the best PIC microcontroller for your PIC project, it’s vital to answer the following questions:

-Are you an expert or beginner?
+Are you an expert or a beginner?
 If you’re a beginner, it’s best to go for a microcontroller with broad applications and excellent online support.
 The PIC18F4520 is a perfect example of a microcontroller in this category.

 Are you on a budget, and do you want a small size?
 You can get the small 8-pin microcontrollers.